Make Somebodys Day! Send Good Vibes. Everything you need over 50% OFF. Learn More

 To keep the correct rhythm while turning the crank, the children chanted this authentic poem.

-Such a simple way for kids to make a delicious mini loaf of bread.
+Such a simple way for kids to make a delicious mini loaf of homemade bread.
 We made it again at home and put the entire amount of dough in one large loaf pan.